The Navy retained the name carried by this vessel at the time of her acquisition.

 President Lincoln was built by Harland & Wolff, Belfast, Ireland [Northern Ireland], U.K., completed on 14 May 1907, she was originally named Scotian; she was sold to the Hamburg-Amerikanische Packetfahrt-Actien-Gesellschaft (HAPAG) shortly afterward and initially renamed Berlin, then renamed again as President Lincoln.
 The German steamer was seized in New York harbor in 1917 after the declaration of war against Germany.
 She was turned over to the U.S. Shipping Board and then transferred to the Navy for operation as a troop transport.

-Having been damaged severely by her German crew, President Lincoln underwent extensive repairs and conversion at Robin’s Dry Dock and Repair Co., Brooklyn, N.Y.
-The ship commissioned as a Navy troop transport 25 July 1917 at Brooklyn, Comdr.
+Having been damaged severely by her German crew prior to her internment, President Lincoln underwent extensive repairs and conversion at Robin's Dry Dock & Repair Co., Brooklyn, N.Y.
+The ship was commissioned on 25 July 1917, at the New York Navy Yard, Brooklyn, N.Y., Cmdr.
 Yates Sterling, Jr., in command.